lawleyfall2019/110-fall2019/exercises/videoExercise/videoExercise.md

 # Submitting Your Work
 Post the URL to your completed video to the myCourses dropbox.
 (The dropbox requires a file submission, because we messed up. :) Upload a text file with the URL, but add the URL in the description, too!)

-If you choose to work on this on your own rather than coming to class on Thursday, you must submit the URL by the beginning of Thursday's class.
-If you come to class on Thursday, you must submit the URL by noon on Sunday, November 24.
+You have the option to work on this on your own rather than coming to class on Thursday.
+Regardless, you must submit the URL by noon on Sunday, November 24.